D-Kleck/MSSE663-js-exercices/week2/README.md

 - Use ES6 as the primary javascript target.
 - All scripts should be linted before submission.
 - When specified, `.ts` files should be compiled to `.js`.

+DAVID EDIT:
+to run each file, go into week2 in terminal and Run:

+node arrays-and-loops.js
+node object-literal.js

+P.S.
+I am still a bit confused about linting so I tried my best to do what you asked, could we go over this on Thursday?